FooRider/ConvexHullStlGenerator/README.md

 # ConvexHullStlGenerator
-A small tool that is able to generate a convex hull from arbitrary set of points and save result as a STL file
+A small tool that is able to generate a convex hull from arbitrary set of points and save result as a STL file.
+(Currently only permutahedron is supported)

+## Usage
+`ConvexHullGenerator permutahedron 1 2 3 permutahedron123.stl`

+## Used libraries

 This program uses:
 * Quickhull algorithm implementation from https://github.com/OskarSigvardsson/unity-quickhull